pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 The writing process is wonderful.
 Writing forces you to think, to formulate plans and to analyze results.
 There is a lot of value in it!
 But there is no reason the publication process should cost money in our time.
-There is no scarcity of resources whos costs are incrementally incurred.
+There is no scarcity of resources whose costs are incrementally incurred.
 It costs no money to produce a PDF or to [copy it].
 There is no value for anyone in it!
 People don't like paying for things that have no value.
 Peer review is donated.
 There is value in making research easier to do---things that could save time during